Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 #### Creating a Vlink

-The first step involves creating a `vlink` network, named "network-sample", using the NetworkAttachmentDefinition CRD from Multus.
+The first step involves creating a `vlink` network, named "vlink-sample", using the NetworkAttachmentDefinition CRD from Multus.
 This network facilitates direct, isolated communication between pods across different nodes, through custom paths.

 The defined path is selected as an example, but in a real case scenario it may be another one.